Learn Agronomic Practices | Apply Valuable Knowledge in Crop Production

 - Understand the use of different harvesting equipment and techniques including post harvest handling for a range of different crops.

 - Demonstrate your knowledge by producing a management plan for a crop from planting to post harvest handling.

 HOW THE COURSE WORKS

-The Agronomy online course is studied by distance learning, so you can study in the comfort of your own home.
-But this doesn't mean you are all alone in your studies.
-Our highly qualified and friendly tutors are there to help you every step of the way.
+The Agronomy online course is studied online, so you can study in the comfort of your own home, this doesn't mean you are all alone in your studies.
+Our highly qualified and friendly tutors are within reach to help you every step of the way.
 If you have any questions at all, they are always happy to help.